Nahcolite

 Evaporite Deposits

-nahcolite occurs as fibrous pseudomorphs after gaylussite, and as alteration rims around thermonatrite.
+At Little Mogadi Dry Lake, Kajiado County, Kenya, nahcolite occurs as fibrous pseudomorphs after gaylussite, and as alteration rims around thermonatrite (Dana).

-At Searles Lake, California, nahcolite occurs in thin beds associated with gaylussite, thénardite, burkeite, northupite, borax and halite.
+At Searles Lake, San Bernardino County, California, USA, nahcolite occurs in thin beds associated with gaylussite, thénardite, burkeite, northupite, borax and halite (Dana).

 Back to Minerals